linhnt31/Blockchain_Specialization_Coursera/Consensus_Mechanisms/README.md

 ##### 1.2.
 Differentiation between Validation and Consensus

-To distinguish two concepts, we firstly are to understand the definitions and how they work.
+To distinguish two concepts, we first understand their definitions and how they work.

-\- **Validation:** verifying transactions are eligible (not not malicious, double spends,...).
+\- **Validation:** verifying transactions are eligible (not malicious, double spends,...).

 \- **Consensus:**

-+ involves determining the `ordering of validated transactions`.
++ Is the process of reaching a common agreement on a sing *state* among distributed nodes.

-+ Deciding who's block is included onto the chain.
++ Deciding who's block is included in the chain.

-+ reaching consensus means that at least ***51% of the nodes*** on the network agree on the next global state of the network.
++ Reaching consensus means that at least ***51% of the nodes*** on the network agree on the next global state of the network.
 [4]

 \- **NOTE:** From two definitions, we can see that the validation precedes the consensus.